davekinkead/thesis/paper.coffee.md

 ### Background

 My name is Dave Kinkead and I'm (hopefully) in the finally year of a PhD in Political Philosophy at the University of Queensland.
-My work mainly focuses on normative democratic theory, and my dissertation examines an number of contradictions and paradoxes that lie at the foundations of democratic theory - paradoxes that seep up and undermine subsequent accounts of democratic legitimacy.
+My work mainly focuses on normative democratic theory, and my dissertation examines an number of contradictions and paradoxes that lie at the foundations of democratic theory-paradoxes that seep up and undermine subsequent accounts of democratic legitimacy.

 The paper that I'm going to present today concerns one of those issues and has become known in the literature as the Boundary Problem of Democratic Theory.